Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

  The teamwork has taken advantage of the skills of all members, resulting in a cooperative work, enriched by the constant exchange of knowledge and creativity in carrying out the activities assigned to each member.

- Works with others in multi-, inter- and trans-disciplinary environments in a cooperative manner:** ** **Works with others in multi-, inter- and trans-disciplinary environments in a cooperative manner.
+ * Works with others in multi-, inter- and trans-disciplinary environments in a cooperative manner:

  The activities were assigned jointly so that each one made their contributions exploiting their skills and knowledge; the exchange of ideas and procedures was an important part of the coordination.